Three Questions to Ask When Choosing a Trustee for Your Trust Fund

 Important Considerations That Can Make or Break Your Trust

-In the article What Is a Trust Fund? we talked about the basic components involved in setting up a trust fund to protect assets that you want to set aside to benefit someone else, most often a spouse, child, grandchild, close friend, or family member.
-One of the most important people involved in the process is the man, woman, or institution that is named as the trustee.
+One of the most important people involved in the process of setting up a trust fund is the man, woman, or institution that is named as the trustee.
 Even the best-structured trust fund can encounter significant difficulties if you don't put careful time and consideration into who should be responsible for protecting the capital you set aside as a legacy.

 Generally speaking, there are three things you should consider when attempting to select a trustee.